fasheng/elfeed-protocol/README.md

 ## ttrss (Tiny Tiny RSS, requires version: 1.7.6)
 1. Fetch articles by the entry ID
 1. Fetch articles for special feed
-1. Fetch category as tag
+1. Fetch remote category as tag
 1. Support sync unread, starred and published tags, the starred tag name defined in `elfeed-protocol-ttrss-star-tag` which default value is `star`, and the published tag name defined in